LailaL88/newsletter-test/README.md

 *configure a vhosts in windows 10   https://www.cloudways.com/blog/configure-virtual-host-on-windows-10-for-wordpress/*

-- go to the xampp control panel and start up the apache, then visit the website.
-Don't forget that apache looks for a .php starting point file - include that in the application

 *if you want to run the php scripts from the command prompt or terminal, be sure to set the .exe file in the environment varible PATH.*

 2. In the xampp control panel click "start" for Apache and Mysql.
 Go to Mysql admin and create a new database called "magebit_test".
 Inside this database create a table called "emails".
 Create two columns inside the table: first column with a name "id" and type iNT, set it to autoincrement, second column with the name "email" and type text.